prashanthpx/pythonbyexamples/pytest/pytestnotes.md

 import pytest

-# Phase 3 – Fixtures: autouse fixture runs for every test in this module
+# Fixtures: autouse fixture runs for every test in this module

 log = []